ClearVision/Addons/README.md

 ------------

 Makes your Discord transparent.
 Maintained by Nyx.
 Note: This **REQUIRES** your injector to support transparency.
-If you are a **Vencord** user, you don't have this!
-It won't work until Ven adds this as a feature.
-There is an experimental toggle in the console, but you will have to join their support server and ask for it.
-Similarly, if you are using any other injector, you may not have access to transparency.
-BetterDiscord and Replugged are the 2 clients we provide direct support for that also have transparency.
+BetterDiscord, Replugged, and Vencord are the 3 clients we provide direct support for that also have transparency.
+If you are using any other injector, you may not have access to transparency.

 ### Usage